 If you have multiple sclerosis (MS), Social Security disability benefits may be available.
-To determine whether you are disabled by MS, the Social Security Administration first considers whether your MS is severe enough to meet or equal a listing at Step 3 of the Sequential Evaluation Process.
+To determine whether you are disabled by MS, the Social Security Administration first considers whether your MS is severe enough to meet or equal a listing at Sequential Evaluation Process.
 See Winning Social Security Disability Benefits for Multiple Sclerosis by Meeting a Listing.
 If you meet or equal a listing because of your MS, you are considered disabled.
 If your MS is not severe enough to equal or meet a listing, Social Security Administration must assess your residual functional capacity (RFC) (the work you can still do, despite your MS), to determine whether you qualify for disability benefits at Step 4 and Step 5 of the Sequential Evaluation Process.
-See Residual Functional Capacity Assessment for Multiple Sclerosis.
+See Residual Functional Capacity Assessment for Multiple Sclerosis.of the

 About Multiple Sclerosis and Disability

 Multiple sclerosis is a slowly progressive disease of the central nervous system (CNS), i.e., the spinal cord (see Figure 1 below) and brain.
 The incidence of multiple sclerosis in the U.S. is not reliably known—estimates vary between 250,000 to 350,000 people.
 In MS a substance known as myelin, which serves as the electrical insulating coating of nerve fiber tracts, is destroyed.
 Nerve tracts (bundles of communicating fibers) make up the “white matter” of the CNS.
 Therefore, white matter lesions (wounds or injuries) are characteristic of multiple sclerosis.